tshino/vscode-vz-like-keymap/README.md

 This extension does not provide any two-stroke shortcut keys starting from ESC key, such as ESC S to save the document, to avoid breaking existing functionalities of ESC key that are single-stroke.
 Instead, it is recommended to use acceleration keys such as Alt+F S to save the document.

+The keyboard macro doesn't record the keyboard inputs itself, instead, it records the commands of Vz Keymap invoked internally by the keyboard input.
+Thus, please notified that it can't record execution of commands other than Vz Keymap.